rajathv7/hongirana/README.md

 The simulation results of the other blocks of the PLL are as follows:
 ### Charge pump
 Even though transistors in the lower technology nodes are nominally turned off, still they allow a very small current to pass through them, called leakage current.
 Here we simulate the output voltage of the charge pump when both the input signals UP and DOWN are LOW.
-The total voltage is found to be
+The total voltage due to leakage is found to be 40 uV for a duration of 1 us.
 ![CP_leakage](CP_PreLay_Leakage.jpg)
 Similarly, here are the simulation results when the UP signal is always HIGH and the DOWN signal is always LOW:
 ![CP_PreLay_UP](CP_PreLay_Charge.jpg)